 - The gold nail polish I used did not work nearly as well as the other two colors I used.
 The color was beautiful, but it became stiff very quickly and did not swirl around the way the other colors did.
 I believe this is because it is a fast drying polish, but the sparkles in it could have also thrown things off.

-- Originally I envisioned using all three colors together on the ornaments, but I found that using too many colors began to look busy and messy very quickly.
+- Originally I envisioned using all three colors together on the ornaments, but I found that using too many colors started looking busy and messy very quickly.
 I would recommend sticking with one, two at the most.

 - The picture below is an example of an ornament I did without using clear polish at all.
 As you can see, there is no white showing.
 The red polish created a film that entirely coated the ornament and the gold just swirled with it a bit.
 While it was still pretty, this was not the look I was after.
 If this is the look you are going for, by all means, skip the clear base.